aksdad/notes_app/readme.md

 # Simple NodeJS Note Taking App

-> This is a project I created just to play around with NodeJS and practice it as well.
+> This is a project created to play around with NodeJS and practice it as well.
 Its a WIP and more features should be added soon.
+The notes are stored in the file system.

 ## Install
 This project uses node and npm.
 Go check them out if you don't have them locally installed.